1991 Croatian independence referendum: Recognition

 Germany advocated quick recognition of Croatia, stating that it wanted to stop ongoing violence in Serb-inhabited areas.
 It was opposed by France, the United Kingdom, and the Netherlands, but the countries agreed to pursue a common approach and avoid unilateral actions.
 On 10 October, two days after the Croatian Parliament confirmed the declaration of independence, the EEC decided to postpone any decision to recognize Croatia for two months, deciding to recognize Croatian independence in two months if the war had not ended by then.
 As the deadline expired, Germany presented its decision to recognize Croatia as its policy and duty—a position supported by Italy and Denmark.
 France and the UK attempted to prevent the recognition by drafting a United Nations resolution requesting no unilateral actions which could worsen the situation, but backed down during the Security Council debate on 14 December, when Germany appeared determined to defy the UN resolution.
 On 17 December, the EEC formally agreed to grant Croatia diplomatic recognition on 15 January 1992, relying on opinion of the Badinter Arbitration Committee.
 The Committee ruled that Croatia's independence should not be recognized immediately, because the new Croatian Constitution did not provide protection of minorities required by the EEC.
 In response, the President Franjo Tuđman gave written assurances to Robert Badinter that the deficit would be remedied.
 The RSK formally declared its separation from Croatia on 19 December, but its statehood and independence were not recognized internationally.
 On 26 December, Yugoslav authorities announced plans for a smaller state, which could include the territory captured from Croatia, but the plan was rejected by the UN General Assembly.

 Croatia was first recognized as an independent state on 26 June 1991 by Slovenia, which declared its own independence on the same day as Croatia.
 Lithuania followed on 30 July, and Ukraine, Latvia, Iceland, and Germany in December 1991.
 The EEC countries granted Croatia recognition on 15 January 1992, and the United Nations admitted them in May 1992.

 Aftermath

 Although it is not a public holiday, 15 January is marked as the day Croatia won international recognition by Croatian media and politicians.
 On the day's 10th anniversary in 2002, the Croatian National Bank minted a 25 kuna commemorative coin.
 In the period following the declaration of independence, the war escalated, with the sieges of Vukovar and Dubrovnik, and fighting elsewhere, until a ceasefire of 3 January 1992 led to stabilization and a significant reduction of violence.
 The war effectively ended in August 1995 with a decisive victory for Croatia as a result of Operation Storm.
-Present day borders of Croatia were established when the remaining Serb-held areas of Eastern Slavonia were restored to Croatia pursuant to the Erdut Agreement of November 1995, with the process concluded in January 1998.
+The present day borders of Croatia were established when the remaining Serb-held areas of Eastern Slavonia were restored to Croatia pursuant to the Erdut Agreement of November 1995, with the process concluded in January 1998.